EAMIRorg/Squidbox/README.md

 Replace `<you>` with your username (from `python3 -m site --user-base`) and make sure the default terminal profile is `zsh`.

-## Flashing Quickstart (PlatformIO CLI)
+# Flashing Quickstart in VSCode (PlatformIO CLI)

 Assumes you have the board connected (USB) and PlatformIO CLI installed (`pip install platformio` and make sure `pio` is on your PATH).

+In VSCode:
+- Run `pio device list`
+- Note the line in the code that reads `/dev/cu.usbserial-XXXX`
-Replace `/dev/cu.usbserial-XXXX` with your serial port (check with `pio device list`).
+- Replace `/dev/cu.usbserial-XXXX` with your serial port in the commands below (check with `pio device list` again if unsure).

-Copying and entering this two-line command below should get the firmware built and pushed to the Squidbox:
+- Copy and enter this two-line command below (with your serial port) to build the code and push it to the Squidbox:

 # Build + upload main firmware
 pio run -e adafruit_feather_esp32_v2 -t upload --upload-port /dev/cu.usbserial-59690893931